Nilpotence of $\eta$ in \'etale motivic spectra: Introduction

 where $W(k)$ is the Witt ring of symmetric bilinear forms of $k$.
 In particular, by pulling back to fields, we see that the map $\eta$ is \emph{never nilpotent} in $\SH{S}$, for any (nonempty) scheme $S$.
 This implies that in $\SH{S}$, there exists many $\eta$-periodic objects, that is, objects $M$ such that the map $\eta \colon \Gm \otimes M\to M$ is an equivalence.

-In this short note, we observe that this discrepancy between motivic homotopy theory and classical homotopy theory disappears if ones works in the étale local stable $\mathbb{A}^1$-homotopy category $\SHet{S}$ (see e.g.\ \cite[§5]{Bachmann2021etalerigidity} for a definition, in the étale setting we will always work with hypersheaves).
+In this short note, we observe that this discrepancy between motivic homotopy theory and classical homotopy theory disappears if one works in the étale local stable $\mathbb{A}^1$-homotopy category $\SHet{S}$ (see e.g.\ \cite[§5]{Bachmann2021etalerigidity} for a definition, in the étale setting we will always work with hypersheaves).
 Our main result is the following: \begin{introthm} [\cref{thm:eta-complete}] Let $S$ be a scheme.
-Then for $X\in\SHet{S}$, the object $X[\eta^{-1}]$ is zero.
+Then for $X\in\SHet{S}$, the object $X[\eta^{-1}]$ is zero (that is, $\eta$ is weakly nilpotent).
 In particular, every object of $\SHet{S}$ is $\eta$-complete, and $\eta$ acts nilpotently on any compact object of $\SHet{S}$. \end{introthm} A corollary of this result is the following: \begin{introcor}[{\cref{lem:etale-descent-already-eta-complete}}] Let $S$ be a scheme.
 The étale sheafification functor $L_{\et} \colon \SH{S} \to \SHet{S}$ factors canonically over $\SH{S}^{\wedge}_{\eta}$.
 In particular, any object of $\SH{S}$ that satisfies étale descent is already $\eta$-complete. \end{introcor}

 In good cases, we can compute the index of nilpotence of $\eta$ in $\SHet{S}$.
 For example, if $k$ is an algebraically closed field, we show that in $\SHet{k}$ we have $\eta^4=0$.
 More generally: \begin{introthm}[{\cref{cor:exists-Galois-cover-eta4-zero,prop:eta4-is-zero-aic}}] Let $S$ be any scheme.
 Then there exists a finite faithfully flat map $S' \to S$ such that $\eta^4$ is null in $\SHet{S'}$.